aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/convert-aps-to-psd/_index.md

 ## Step 1: Load the APS File

-Begin by loading the APS file you want to convert to PSD.
-You will also specify the path to the document directory where the APS file is located.
+First, load the APS (or any supported vector format) you want to convert.
+The `Image.Load` method automatically detects the file type.

 ```csharp
 string dataDir = "Your Document Directory";